Nov 24, 2023laphampeak rated this title 4.5 out of 5 stars

 Mar 28, 2023Kimburlie rated this title 4.5 out of 5 stars

+I'm a total introvert - so my viewpoint is probably really bias.
 I enjoyed the book, and a lot of times I'm like "YES, that's exactly how I feel!"
 While I liked the book and how the author touched on many different topics, many points…

 Feb 19, 2023leahrei rated this title 2 out of 5 stars